-New Orleans School of Cooking– Take home recipes from your favorite dishes by visiting this cooking school in the French Quarter.
+Taste of New Orleans Cooking Class and Luncheon– Take home recipes from your favorite dishes by visiting this cooking school in the French Quarter.
 You can choose from either demonstrations, where you watch the expert at work, or classes, where you learn firsthand.

-Original New Orleans Movie Tours– Visit the filming locations of your favorite movies and television shows with the city’s only tours of this kind.
+New Orleans French Quarter, Movie, and TV Walking Tour– Visit the filming locations of your favorite movies and television shows with the city’s only tours of this kind.
 They’re divided into French Quarter and Uptown tours.

 Bourbon Orleans Hotel– The reportedly haunted hotel is right in the heart of the French Quarter, mere steps away from everything you need.
-It includes a pool, restaurant and bar right on Bourbon Street.
+It includes a pool, restaurant, and bar right on Bourbon Street.
+717 Orleans Street

-AirBnB– Stay like a local at an AirBnB, which might be a Creole cottage or shotgun house to share with your friends.
-I used it on a girls weekend in New Orleans in 2012 and had a great time.
+Airbnb– Stay like a local at an Airbnb, which might be a Creole cottage or shotgun house to share with your friends.
 Use this link and get $20 off your first stay!

-Image credits: Green Goddess photo courtesy of the restaurant, La Petite Grocery photo courtesy of the restaurant and Windsor Court photo courtesy of the hotel.
+Image credits: Green Goddess photo courtesy of the restaurant.
 All other images property of the author.